RatanRavichandran/FinanceCopilot/README.md

   This requires `OPENAI_API_KEY` and internet access.

 ## Optional extensions
 - Voice and text-to-speech capabilities from the original build are available in `legacy/scripts/preloan.py`.
-They can be ported back by installing `SpeechRecognition`, `gTTS`, `deep-translator`, and `pycountry`, then wiring them into the new layout.
+They can be ported back by installing `SpeechRecognition`, `gTTS`, `deep-translator`, and `pycountry`.

 ## Next steps
 - Replace the sample data with sanitised analytics from production-like sources.
 - Add regression tests for the analytics layer (`src/dy_finassist/utils/analytics.py`).

-- Spin up a GitHub Action to lint and deploy the Streamlit app automatically.
+## Contributors

-Happy shipping! :rocket:
+@SayliJain